SomeSharp/nmdc/README.md

 # Supported commands

 At now the library supports not all NMDC commands.
-Since no client-to-client connections support some commands will never be implemented in the library.
+Since client-to-client connections are not supported, some commands will never be implemented in the library.
 List of implemented commands along with corresponding classes (in parentheses) is placed below:

 * Chat command (**NmdcChatCommand**)
 * $GetNickList (**GetNickListCommand**)